jsdelivr/jsdelivr/README.md

 1. `info.ini` containing all needed information.
 [Example][2]
 2. Directories named after the version of each project.
 * The version directories can contain in their names numbers, letters and -,_ symbols.
 3. Do not create `latest` version directories.
-They are automatically created on our side.
+They are automatically created by jsDelivr.

 A version directory should contain the following: